 What phrases come up repeatedly in conversations?

-For instance, when some asks, “Did you just get back from downtown?” they might answer, “I sure did!” or, “I did,” or, “You betcha.”
+For instance, when someone asks, “Did you just get back from downtown?” they might answer, “I sure did!” or, “I did,” or, “You betcha.”

 A few cautions …